kdpuvvadi/blog/_posts/2024-03-18-pihole-dns-tailscale.md

 date: "2024-03-18T10:13:30+05:30"
 author: kdpuvvadi
 tags: [dns, pihole, tailscale, vpn, proxmox]
-categories: [networking, tailscale, vpn]
+categories: [tailscale, vpn, dns]
+image: /assets/img/tailscale-pihole-dns-adblock.jpeg
 ---

 I've been using Pi-hole for years now and Slowly migrating to [BIND 9](https://www.isc.org/bind/).
 Recently [migrated](/posts/omada-sdn-controller-ubuntu-22-04/) from [WireGuard](https://www.wireguard.com/) to tailscale for accessing my home network with VPN.

 Usually, by simply pointing my DNS records at my internal DNS Resolver.
-Most probably i'm doing this wrong but that's how I used to do it.
+Most probably I'm doing this wrong but that's how I used to do it.
 With Tailscale's DNS service, it was streamlined.

 ## tailscale and installation